hermannhueck/scala-list-extended/README.md

 # Scala List Extended

-This little project contains extension methods for Scala List (like *intersperse* and *intercalate*) which Haskell provides in it's List implementation and Scala doesn't provide in the standard library.
+This little project contains extension methods for Scala List (like *zipWith*, *intersperse* and *intercalate* etc.) which Haskell provides in it's List implementation but Scala doesn't provide in the standard library.

 The inspiration for this project came from reading the online